BuckeyeSoftware/rex/doc/STYLE.md

 * No `new`, `new[]`, `delete`, or `delete[]`.
 (They all call `abort` in Rex)
 * No multi-dimensional arrays.
 * No standard library.
+* No `<math.h>`.

+Here's the following rationale for each of the "Hard no's".

+### No exceptions
+Exceptions complicate the flow of control.
+They introduce a ton of complexity since you now have to write "exception-safe" code which is non-trivial.
+The use of them encourages a style of programming where non-exceptional errors become exceptions.
+They become an impedence mismatch for applications that have non-local lifetime requirements (engines.)

+### No multiple inheritence
+Taking dependencies on multiple classes impedes compilation performance as full class definitions need to be available in all translation units.
+Class inheritence is about "is-a" relationships between type, it's non-trivial to describe "is-a" relationships in a consistent manner for single-level inheritence, never mind multiple-level inheritence.
+Similarly, "is-a" relationships are mental models that map poorly and violate Data Oriented Design.

+### No `dynamic_cast`
+Polymorphism has it's uses but uses should be limited.
+When multiple-inheritence isn't allowed, implementing your own type-check for casts between types with the use of simple integers is not only far faster, it's far easier to reason about when inspecting the state of objects in a debugger.

+### No `new`, `new[]`, `delete`, or `delete[]`
+Rex uses a fully polymorphic allocator interface where every container and function that requires dynamic memory allocation requires as a dependency.
+This allows backing everything with custom allocators with different lifetime requirements without having to introduce separate types that are incompatible with one another at interface boundaries.
+The use of traditional memory management in C++ does not enable any of this behavior and is outright disabled in Rex (calls `abort`).
+Memory management in Rex is part of the problem domain.

+### No multi-dimensional arrays.
+The use of multi-dimensional arrays shows a misunderstanding of memory layout.
+Similarly, it's hard to discern if a column-major or row-major layout will be more optimal at runtime, depending on architecture and kernel.
+In the end all memory accessing is just 1D indexing and we shouldn't hide from that.
+It's trivial to implement multi-dimensional arrays as wrapper types over single- dimension arrays and we want to encourage that.

+### No standard library.
+The C++ standard library makes extensive use of exceptions which we disable, under this behavior the standard library calls `std::terminate` which is not very robust, there's no way to handle errors this way.

+All standard library containers and functions make use of the global system allocator which lets them sneak past all the hard work we put into making memory part of the problem domain.

+The standard library is inconsistent in implementation across platforms, there's no way to reason about it as it's not a fixed implementation.
+There's no way to optimize it, there's no way to extend it in meaningful ways.

+It solves the wrong problems, introduces slow compilation times through massive headers full of includes.
+It's not cache-efficient and often trades performance for dubious conveniences, see `std::unordered_{set,map}` as prime examples of this.

+To work around these short-comings of the standard library, we have our own foundation library of containers, types, and functions we call the "core" library which can be read about [here](CORE.md)

+### No `<math.h>`
+Rex implements it's own math kernels and functions in software or with the help of compiler intrinsics that are focused primarily around game development.
+In particular they operate on the assumption that inputs are not pathological, values will not contain `NaNs` and the rounding mode does not change from the default which is assumed to be "round to nearest".
+This enables a much wider array of optimization possibilities than `<math.h>` enables.
+At the same time, Rex's math also strives to be bit-compatible across implementations enabling a level of consistency that should make debugging and networking easier.

 ## Indentation
 * Two spaces for indentation.